American Cockroaches

 While American cockroaches aren't as destructive as wood-eating insects like termites, their presence should not be underestimated.
 These pests don't feed on wood directly, but they do consume the adhesives found in many building materials.

-Cockroaches also pose a threat to various household items.
-They are not fussy eaters and will target drapes, books, wallpaper, letters, and even some clothing and furniture thanks to their omnivorous diet.
+Cockroaches also pose a threat to various household items, targeting drapes, books, wallpaper, letters, and even some clothing and furniture.
+A large infestation can lead to significant damage to furniture, drywall, and other materials over time.

 Their droppings, secretions, and shed skins can also cause allergies and asthma, particularly in children.
 Professional treatment solutions are the best way to alleviate health issues from cockroaches.
-In addition to eliminating the infestation, licensed exterminators are also equipped to sanitize the area and ensure no diseases are spread.

 • The presence of oily, dark stains or smears on walls and corners